MicrosoftDocs/learn/learn-pr/wwl-azure/design-container-build-strategy/includes/1-introduction.md

 Containers allow you to have a **consistent** development environment.
 For example, a SQL Server 2019 CU2 container that one developer is working with will be identical to another developer.

 Containers can be lightweight.
-A container may be only tens of megabytes in size, but a virtual machine with its entire operating system may be several gigabytes in size.
+A container may be only tens of megabytes in size, but a virtual machine with its entire operating system may be several gigabytes.
 Because of it, a single server can host far more containers than virtual machines.

-Containers can be efficient: fast to deploy, fast to boot, fast to patch, quick to update.
+Containers can be efficient: fast to deploy, fast to boot, fast to patch, and quick to update.

 ## Learning objectives